TaiPhamD/WindowsShutDownWS/README.md

 # Testing

-Send http request to YOURIP:YOURPORT with basic auth header username:password  (Only password is checked) and your computer should shutodwn
+Send http request to YOURIP:YOURPORT with basic auth header username:password  (Only password is checked) and your computer should shutdown